Chart Color Schemes

 Pearce is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Pearce's population was approximately 2,687 as of the 2021 Census.
-By November 2025, it had increased to around 2,730 people, a rise of 43 individuals (1.6%).
-This growth can be inferred from ABS data showing an estimated resident population of 2,698 in June 2024 and the addition of 32 validated new addresses since the Census date.
-This results in a population density of 1,605 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 61.9% of overall population gains during recent periods.
+Pearce's population was approximately 2,687 as per the 2021 Census.
+By November 2025, this figure had increased to around 2,730, reflecting a rise of 43 people (1.6%) since the census.
+This growth is inferred from the estimated resident population of 2,698 in June 2024 and an additional 32 validated new addresses since the Census date.
+The resulting population density was 1,605 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Pearce's growth rate of 1.6% since the census places it within 2.8 percentage points of the SA3 area (4.4%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 61.9% of overall population gains during recent periods, driving primary population growth in the area.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on 2022.
-Projected demographic shifts indicate an overall population decline by 175 persons in Pearce by 2041.
-However, specific age cohorts like the 65 to 74 group are expected to grow, with a projected increase of 32 people.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
+According to these projections, Pearce's population is expected to decline by 175 persons by 2041.
+However, specific age cohorts like the 65 to 74 group are projected to grow, with an increase of 32 people anticipated during this period.

 Frequently Asked Questions - Population